The Race to Replace the Petrodollar

 The Expansion

-If that connects, mBridge expands from a China-Gulf corridor into a BRICS payment network.
-That is China, Russia, India, Brazil, South Africa, the UAE, Saudi Arabia, and others.
+mBridge is not staying where it is.
+With India chairing BRICS in 2026, there is a formal proposal to link the central bank digital currencies of member nations for cross-border trade and payments.
+That would connect China, Russia, India, Brazil, South Africa, the UAE, Saudi Arabia, and others.
 Roughly half the world’s population.
 Roughly a third of global GDP.

 A parallel global monetary infrastructure.
 Not theoretical.
 In construction.